wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 ### Storage

 Assets will be stored on S3, with archival copies stored separately from access copies.
 A full set of access copies will be stored for all assets, with a Standard-IA storage class.
-Archival assets will be stored with a Glacier storage class and replicated to a second AWS region, using cross-region replication.
-All asset storage will have S3 versioning enabled.
+Archival assets will be stored with a Glacier storage class and replicated to Azure Blob Storage with the Archive storage class.
+All AWS storage will have versioning enabled, but we will only keep the most recent version in Azure as it is intended only for worst case disaster recovery following a complete failure of AWS.

 #### Locations

 The storage service will use three S3 buckets:

-- Archival asset storage (S3 Glacier, Dublin)
+- Archival asset storage (AWS S3 Glacier, Dublin)
-- Archival asset storage replica (S3 Glacier, Frankfurt)
+- Archival asset storage replica (Azure Blob Storage Archive, Netherlands)
-- Access asset storage (S3 IA, Dublin)
+- Access asset storage (AWS S3 IA, Dublin)

 Within each bucket, assets will be namespaced by source and shard, e.g.: